multun/blog/content/receiving-signals-en.rst

 The versioned lookup table
 ===========================

-This technique, just like the pipe trick, uses on plain old signal handlers.
+This technique, just like the pipe trick, uses plain old signal handlers.
 It relies on these two base principles:

 - the main program acts as a consumer.
 It polls the producer for new updates